 The Eritrean government has established a proclamation 145/2005 concerning NGO’s emerging in the country.
 The proclamation includes points such as:

 - Relief includes the provision of food, water, sanitary materials, medicines, shelter and other emergency supplies to the victims of natural or man-made disaster or displaced people.

-At first such communities were mainly comprised of students sent abroad on scholarships to the Middle East in the 1950s and to North America and Europe in the 1960s and 1970s.
-War and instability fed a steady exodus of others from this period onward-punctuated by large outflows when political repression was particularly intense in the urban centres-giving these communities a more complex, multi-layered character.
+At first, such communities were mainly comprised of students sent abroad on scholarships to the Middle East in the 1950s and to North America and Europe in the 1960s and 1970s.
+War and instability fed a steady exodus of others from this period onward-punctuated by large outflows when political repression was particularly intense in the urban centers-giving these communities a more complex, multi-layered character.

-Students, workers and women organized themselves into popular associations to support the liberation struggle.
-Community centres developed to give people a reference point for one another, as well as a venue for sharing news, acculturating children, organizing cultural and social events and mobilizing resources for the homeland.
+Students, workers, and women organized themselves into popular associations to support the liberation struggle.
+Community centers developed to give people a reference point for one another, as well as a venue for sharing news, acculturating children, organizing cultural and social events and mobilizing resources for the homeland.